chinapedia/wikipedia.abstract.en/Page/Jacksonville_Jaguars.md

 Work in the community

-JagsFound.gif The Jacksonville Jaguars Foundation was established in 1994, when the franchise deal was first announced.[119]
+The Jacksonville Jaguars Foundation was established in 1994, when the franchise deal was first announced.[119]
 Since then, the Foundation has given over $20 million to area efforts in community improvement.[120]
 The Foundation focuses on many initiatives, such as Honor Rows, anti-tobacco programs, NFL Play 60, and support for veterans.[121]
 The Foundation grants over $1 million annually to organizations that assist "economically and socially disadvantaged youth and families".[122]

 The Jaguars' first head coach, Tom Coughlin, established the Tom Coughlin Jay Fund Foundation in 1996 to help young cancer victims and their families with emotional and financial assistance.
 The charity remained in Jacksonville after Coughlin left to coach the New York Giants.[123]